Suffering from “Imposter Syndrome?”

 - Keep an Accomplishments list by your work area.
 This list should contain things that remind you just how awesome you are at what you do.

 - Use positive affirmations to boost your success mindset.
 Positive thinking is not arrogance, its like taking a vitamin.
 Let’s call it Vitamin P!
 Ex.
-“I am fully qualified to coach and train everyone who wants my services.”
+“I am fully qualified to write on my dream television show.”

-- Join a community of women entrepreneurs who aren’t stingy about celebrating others.
+- Join a community of writer/entrepreneurs who aren’t stingy about celebrating others.
 Sometimes you just need to be in the right tribe where authenticity and support are more than just buzz words.
-(Hey, you can join my group by clicking here)

 Finally, if you’re experiencing “Imposter Syndrome” be encouraged and let your little light shine.
 Let it shine.
 Let it shine.
 Let it shine!